Keith Johnstone, Improvisational Theatre, 14 Rules and ImproRhetoric™

 6. Listen attentively

-Humans have many ncredible talents, but multitasking isn’t one of them.
+Humans have many incredible talents, but multitasking isn’t one of them.
 If we are preoccupied with something else, we’re missing the now.
 We are best when we work in the now.
-It is important paying attention to and focusing on the present.
+It is important to pay attention to and to focus eon the present.

 8. Support the partners and make them look good.